hucker/pipethis/README.md

 or experimenting with streaming data, `pipethis` streamlines the process, making it easy to assemble pipelines programmatically.

+Does it work?
+Yeah, it has 99+% coverage and 9.95/10.0 lint, so it is in decent shape.
+I have used it for a few things, and it works, but YMMV.

 ### **1. Inputs**
 Inputs determine how data is ingested into the pipeline.
 The package provides several options, including:
 - `FromString`: Reads data from a Python string (largely for testing.)
 - `FromFile`: Reads data from a file.
-- `FromFolder`: Reads data from multiple files in a directory.
+- `FromFolder`: Reads data from multiple files in a single directory.
-- 'FromGlob': Reads multiple folders and calls from file for each item
+- `FromGlob`: Reads multiple folders and calls from file for each item

 The core concept if inputs is the notion of file handlers.
 File handlers are called on each file that is detected in the inputs.
 Files generally are treated line by line (for things like text files) and file by file for things like images.
-The handler classes stream method for standard text files is nothing more than yielding each line into a line stream item while keeping track of line numbers (which is very important for debugging)
+The handler classes stream method for standard text files is nothing more than yielding each line into a line stream item while keeping track of line numbers (which is very important for debugging).
+The package comes by default with code for text files showing line based data and "files" for binary data showing how to stream images with the pillow library.

 ```python
  from pipethis._file_handler import FileHandlerBase